J. C. Mack: Charleston

-At the end of 2013, Mack signed a management contract with Bridges FC and began training in their program.
-Under the direction of club founder Brett Hall, a beloved coach and mentor of his, Mack led the program in scoring.
-Mack would find the net 9 times in matches against the Dayton Dutch Lions, Charlotte Eagles, Minnesota United, Schwaben AC, Michigan Bucks and scoring a brace against Indy Eleven.
-Mack transferred his momentum with Bridges into solid form in matches against Scandinavian opposition HB Köge, Ljungskile SK, Degerfors IF and Lidköpings FK. following performances against the latter two, he accepted a trial with IK Sirius.
-Mack made his skills known at IK Sirius and earned an extension following his form in training.
-During a reserve match against Ostersunds FK Mack would come off the field after a productive half with a groin injury.
-After a 3–1 win Mack was diagnosed with a sports hernia and completed a laparoscopic hernia procedure.
-In December 2014, Mack made a full recovery and returned to training at Bridges FC.

 Finland

 In March 2015, Mack signed a one-year contract with Ekenäs Sport Club, a newly promoted club in Kakkonen.
 Tallying 3 goals and 11 assists, Mack would help the club to league security for the 2016 season.

 Selfoss

-On February 16, 2016, Mack signed a one-year contract with UMF Selfoss in the Icelandic Inkasso-Deildin.
+On February 16, 2016, Mack signed with UMF Selfoss in the Icelandic Inkasso-Deildin.
 2016 would finish with Mack as Selfoss' top scorer and contributor with 8 goals and 7 assists in all competitions.
-In November 2016, Mack was re-signed to another one-year contract with the club.
+Late 2016 would see Mack renew his contract with the Icelandic club.

 In 2017, Mack would again finish as the club's top goalscorer and contributor with 12 goals and 6 assists in all competitions.

 Bhayangkara

 In February 2018 Mack accepted an invitation to play in the Kings Cup with Indonesian champion Bhayangkara FC.
-Mack went on to tally one goal and one assist through test matches and tournament play.
+Mack went on to tally one goal and one assist through 3 test matches and tournament play.

 Vestri

 On 16 April 2018, Mack signed a one-year contract with Vestri in Iceland 2. league.
 Finishing one point from promotion, Mack would finish the season with 6 goals and 12 assists in 20 appearances for the Westfjords club.